 - Thermal expansion/contraction considerations: When deciding to use embedment by polymer type, note that some materials have high thermal expansion contraction properties and may present additional considerations during construction and long-term use.
 These are termed “crystalline” while those with low CTE’s are termed “non-crystalline.”

 High CTE products are primarily polyethylenes:

 - Linear Low-Density Polyethylene (LLDPE)

-Thermal expansion/contraction is most likely to occur in polyethylene (PE) embedment.
-At the other end of the spectrum, EIA liners and embedments have a coefficient of thermal expansion that is roughly two orders of magnitude less than that of PE.
-Thermal expansion has not been observed in EIA embedments.
-The embedment strip must be made of the same polymer that the geomembrane is made of (with the exception that PVCs can be welded to EIAs).
+Thermal expansion/contraction is most likely to occur in polyethylene (PE) embedments.
+At the other end of the spectrum, ethylene copolymer liners and embedments have a coefficient of thermal expansion that is roughly two orders of magnitude less than that of PE.
+Normally, the concrete embedment strip and the parent geomembrane must be the same polymer.

 Finally, installation guidelines vary by manufacturer.
 It’s important to comply with each manufacturer’s unique guidelines when using their form of embedment strip.
-When properly installed, using embedment strips can reduce cost and speed up geomembrane installation.
+When properly installed, concrete embedment strips are a cost-effective alternative to mechanical battening.

 What is your experience with using concrete embedment strips as an alternative approach for attaching geomembranes to concrete?
 Tells us about it in the comments!